Fakhruddin Ali Ahmed: Abu Abraham's cartoon and the rubber stamp presidency

 On 10 December 1975, a cartoon by Abu Abraham, which escaped the notice of the government censors, appeared in the Indian Express.
 The cartoon showed Ahmed, semi-naked and in a bathtub filled to its brim, handing over a paper he has signed to an outstretched hand of a person clothed in a formal suit and shirt.
-The speech balloon reads: “If there are any more ordinances, just ask them to wait.”
-The cartoon which lampooned Ahmed’s pliability in signing ordinances put before him became an iconic image of the Emergency.
-The cartoon irreparably damaged Ahmed’s image and legacy, and he is widely regarded as a rubber stamp President, who was willing to sign ordinances and the proclamation of Emergency put to him without questioning the government or asking it to be reconsidered.
-Subsequent Presidents of India who have been thought of as pliant and meekly submitting to the government of the day have been compared to Ahmed’s rubber stamp presidency.
+The speech balloon reads: "If there are any more ordinances, just ask them to wait."
+The cartoon, which lampooned Ahmed's pliability in signing ordinances put before him, became an iconic image of the Emergency.
+The cartoon irreparably damaged Ahmed's image and legacy, and he is widely regarded as a rubber stamp President, who was willing to sign ordinances and the proclamation of Emergency put to him without questioning the government or asking it to be reconsidered.
+Subsequent Presidents of India who have been thought of as pliant and meekly submitting to the government of the day have been compared to Ahmed's rubber stamp presidency.

 State visits

 President Ahmed made state visits to Indonesia, Hungary, Yugoslavia, Egypt, Sudan, Iran and Malaysia during his term in office.
-His visit to Saudi Arabia in March 1975 to attend the funeral of King Faisal was the first time an Indian President was personally present at the funeral of another head of state and the first visit by a senior Indian leader after Jawaharlal Nehru's visit in 1956.
+His visit to Saudi Arabia in March 1975 to attend the funeral of King Faisal was the first time an Indian President was personally present at the funeral of another head of state and the first visit to Saudi Arabia by a senior Indian leader after Jawaharlal Nehru's visit in 1956.
 He was conferred with an honorary degree of Doctor of Law by the University of Pristina, Kosovo during his visit to Yugoslavia.
 During his state visit to Sudan in December 1975, Ahmed visited Juba in South Sudan, where he addressed the Regional Peoples' Assembly, in one of the earliest visits by an Indian dignitary to South Sudan.

 Interest in sports

 Ahmed was a keen sportsman throughout his life and was an active golfer during his presidency.
 He was a centre-half in field hockey and played for the Combined Universities Hockey Team in Cambridge.
-For many years he was president of Assam’s State Football and Cricket Associations and served as the Vice-Chairman of the Assam Council of Sports and was later President of the All-India Lawn Tennis Federation.
+For many years he was president of Assam's State Football and Cricket Associations.
+He served as the vice-chairman of the Assam Council of Sports and was later President of the All-India Lawn Tennis Federation.
 Ahmed is credited with reviving the Shillong Golf Club and resurrecting the mini golf course at the Rashtrapati Bhavan.
-Ahmed introduced the President’s Polo Cup as an open tournament in 1975 when he was the patron-in-chief of the Indian Polo Association.
-Discontinued in 2005, it has since 2013 been held as the President's Polo Cup Exhibition Match.
+Ahmed introduced the President's Polo Cup as an open tournament in 1975, when he was the patron-in-chief of the Indian Polo Association.
+Temporarily discontinued in 2005, it has been held since 2013 as the President's Polo Cup Exhibition Match.